MHK213/MHK213/README.md

 🎓 I am a computer science student with a bachelor's degree.<br>
 💻 I am currently learning the basics of programming using C++.<br>
 🧠 I am passionate about building a solid foundation in programming.<br>
-🚀 I strive to become a professional developer, prepared to tackle real-world projects.<br>
+🚀 I strive to become a professional full stack desktop developer.<br>

 ---